th0br0/konfliktriends/README.md

 * Run backend-camel: ```sbt backend-camel/run```

 ##License
-Copyright (c) 2014 Andreas C. Osowski
-The software contained in this repository is licensed under the terms of the GPL2.
+Copyright (c) 2014 Nkechi Achara, Patrick Wied, Andreas C. Osowski The software contained in this repository is licensed under the terms of the GPL2.
 Please see [LICENSE](LICENSE) for its terms.